-The book is a fascinating read but can be quite incomprehensible at times if you’re not too familiar with the structure of the human brain and computer science.
+The book is a fascinating read but can be quite incomprehensible at times if you’re not too familiar with the structure of the human brain and data science.
 Kurzweil explains most of his thinking well, but some of what he says remains difficult to follow.
-Overall, this is a unique book that looks at humans and how they can improve AI for more uses.
+Overall, this is a unique book that looks at the human race and how they can improve AI for more uses.

 After reading the book Our Final Invention, any excellent sci-fi movie that takes on AI as its main villain would shudder.
 This book is an informative warning about the dangers of creating an intelligence greater than our own.